Last Updated on: October 23, 2021

 2018 Summer adventure on two wheels was an awesome experience.
-Even if things didn’t go as planned, and incidents I could have done well without (more later), surely was an adventure!
+Even if things didn’t go as planned, with incidents I could have done well without (more later), surely was an adventure!
 I could write that in BIG letters!

 2018 Summer trip with new route